H.264 Codec – The Definite Guide to Advanced Video Coding (AVC)

 Let’s explore a little more about what the H.264 codec is, why it’s considered the gold standard in live streaming, how it works with video encoders, and how it works with RTMP and other streaming protocols.

-You should be able to answer “What is H.264 format?” and “What does H.264 codec mean?” by the end of this article.
+You should be able to answer “What is H.264 video format?” and “What is h.264 video encoding?” by the end of this article

 Table of Contents